mixandroid666/simple-weather-check-android/README.md

 ## Technologies Used

 * MVVM Architecture
-* Kotlin as a lanugage
+* Kotlin as a language
 * Jetpack Compose as UI
 * Retrofit as network management
 * Hilt as dependency injection